zuphilip/zotero-open-citations/README.md

 # Open Citations Plugin for Zotero

+This Zotero plugin adds information about open citations data for one or several items in Zotero.
-Add some functionalities for open citations like from OpenCitations, WikiCite, EPMC, Crossref to Zotero.
-Currently, a DOI lookup in OpenCitations is implemented and the result is added as a note:
+Currently, a DOI lookup in the [OpenCitations COCI service](https://w3id.org/oc/index/coci) is implemented, the result is added as a note, and the latest references are saved in a special collection in Zotero:

 ![](https://i.imgur.com/lnfUSKR.gif)